gjreda/gregreda.com/content/pages/about.md

 save_as: index.html

-I’m a data science consultant and developer based in Chicago, where I help clients effectively utilize data to answer questions, solve problems, and grow their business.
+I’m a data science consultant and developer based in Chicago, where I help clients effectively utilize data through analytics, statistics, and machine learning.

 Previously, I was the first data hire at GrubHub, where I led the data team for three years.
 I’ve also worked at [Datascope](http://datascopeanalytics.com/) and [PwC](http://www.pwc.com/us/en/index.jhtml).